Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 console.log(formatFileSize(file.size)) // "2.5 MB"

-Client-side validation improves user experience by providing immediate feedback, but always validate on the server too since client-side checks can be bypassed.
+Client-side validation gives immediate feedback; also validate on the server, since client-side checks can be bypassed.